 Appendix - Capital, Equipment and Consumables

-In this fund, small scale capital costs (including any/all equipment and consumables) should not exceed £50,000 of total request to Creative Scotland.
+In this fund, small scale capital costs (including any/all equipment and consumables) should not exceed £50,000 and no more than 50% of total request to Creative Scotland.

 Capital funding - what can funds be used for?